osgirl/informa-top-bar/ReadMe.md

 				</ul>
 			</div>
 			<div id="iribbon-right">
 				<p>This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
                 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.</p>
 			</div>
 		</div>
 	</div>
 ```
+   **Note**: The initial paragraph should be edited to reflect the title of the site to which it is being applied.

 ##Troubleshooting

-Problems that may be encountered.
+As the 'top-bar' is operated via scripting it is important to ensure that the content is always accessible and available in an
+unpredictable user-agent environment which may preclude scripting.
+The 'top-bar' has therefore been designed from a 'progressive
+enhancement' perspective - its content is plain HTML and will always be delivered and legible.
+However, this means that on some
+sites where there may be a small delay between the HTML being rendered and the script initiating the close/open mechanism.
+This will
+potantially result in a perceivable flash of the 'top-bar' in an open state before being closed.
+This is most likely to occur on
+sites where numerous other scripts are potentially causing delays by implementation or design.